Skip to Content

 comparing a complete cleft lip and an incomplete cleft lip.

-involve only one side of the upper lip.
+involve one or both sides of the upper lip.
 They rarely occur in the lower lip.

 If cleft lip occurs with cleft palate, the upper alveolar ridges,